K-SuhasM/FileFlow/README.md

 # FileFlow 2026

-FileFlow is a modern file organization tool built using Python and CustomTkinter created by me,
+FileFlow is a modern file organization tool built using Python and CustomTkinter created by me

 ## Features